1. RP is rare, but not ultra-thin

 That page expands the public capital-event tables, stage-by-stage pipeline inventory, valuation bridge, key case notes, and diligence gaps.
 It is the natural next stop after reading the historical capitalization curve.

-The current view uses 2036 pipeline valuations rebuilt from 2026 pipeline-valuation bases and disease-level CAGR, together with 2036 patient counts.
+The current view rebuilds 2036 scale from 2026 baselines and disease-level CAGR, together with 2036 patient counts.
 Both axes are transformed with log10 scaling.
-For RP, the chart now follows a unified path of $4.52B in 2026 + 8.6% CAGR, implying about $10.31B in 2036.
+For RP, the chart follows a path of $4.52B observable public capital footprint in 2026 + 7.2% CAGR, implying about $9.06B in 2036.

 The ranking bars complement the Bubble Map and make it easier to locate RP versus both rare ophthalmology peers and high-paying rare disease categories.

-| Disease | 2036 Pipeline Value | 2036 Patient Count | Market Value per Patient | Market / Patient Scope |
+| Disease | 2036 Scale / Value | 2036 Patient Count | Market Value per Patient | Market / Patient Scope |

 |---|